Build a BDD Automation Framework With A Vision

 @AfterClass to help with the

 ClientApi class from Zap proxy.
-Finally, set the browser to the manual proxy to listen onto the server.
+Finally, set the browser to the manual proxy to listen to the server.

-A word of caution is that this is a Security Scan and more can be discovered through a dedicated security and penetration test.
+A word of caution as this is a Security Scan which can highlight some issues but more can be discovered through a dedicated security and penetration test.

 A Bunch of Utilities